mlflow/mlflow/examples/multistep_workflow/README.rst

 Running this Example
 ^^^^^^^^^^^^^^^^^^^^

+Note: A minimum MLflow version of 1.0 is required to run this example.

 In order for the multistep workflow to find the other steps, you must execute ``mlflow run`` from this directory.
 So, in order to find out if the Keras model does in fact improve upon the ALS model, you can simply